computational-psychology/stimupy/manuscript/paper.md

 these design choices make `stimupy` a flexible and versatile Python package which facilitates the (re)creation and use of visual stimuli for a variety of purposes.

-Another important usecase for `stimupy` is the evaluation of computational vision models.
+Another important use case for `stimupy` is the evaluation of computational vision models.
 A common strategy to validate computational vision models is to test them with benchmark datasets; e.g. in spatial vision [@carney1999], lightness perception [@murray2021], object recognition [@deng2009], or object segmentation [@martin2001].